grijjy/JustAddCode/TextToSpeech/README.md

 - for iOS there are one male and one female voices available in portuguese-BR
 - for Android, there is a brasilian male voice and a spanish-mexican female that kinda make a funny couple :)

+The example was expanded to:

+1) List voices avaivable on the Device. iOS lists all voices available ( 59 in my device).
+On Android I had to go to device Settings and download the desired voices, if not present.
+Make sure there are one male and one female voices avalable for your language.

+2) Set language with language-country code (p.e. 'en-US', 'pt-BR' ..)

+This will capture both female and male voices, used to speak the script.

 Om: changes to original JustAddCode code prefixed by "Om:"

 check tiktok video: https://www.tiktok.com/@omar_reis/video/6802287150411877638